 Slow paced, gentle movements.

 Leave feeling tranquil and refreshed.

-TRY A BASICS, CLASSIC, FLOW OR POWER HOT YOGA CLASS TODAY!
+TRY A BARRE(LESS) SCUPLT, BASICS, CLASSIC, FLOW, POWER, UNWIND OR YOGALATES HOT YOGA CLASS TODAY!

 COMMON QUESTIONS ABOUT HOT YOGA CLASSES

 A. First and foremost, anybody that can breathe.
 Yes, yoga really is for EVERY body.
 As long as you can breathe, you can do yoga.
 Although a hot yoga class might be challenging (and it should be), don’t give up after your first class!
 Your body will adjust to the movements and the heat after a few classes.
 You will feel yourself growing stronger.

 Q: I’m Not Flexible, Can I Really Do Yoga?

 A: Yes, you really can do yoga!
 Even if you’re not flexible.
 We all start somewhere and being flexible isn’t a prerequisite to doing yoga or coming to a class.
 There is no such thing as a perfect pose.
 Listen to your body and do what feels right for you.
 There’s no judgement at SWEAT SHOP hot yoga!
 We’re all here to help each other.